PhilipMouridsen/QuotesProject/README.md

 ### quotebert.py
 Class for generating BERT vectors

-### segmentizer.py¨
+### segmentizer.py
 Class that splits strings into segments divided by "."

 ### prototype.py
-Main class predicting on unknown text and producing a visualization of result
+Main class predicting on unknown text and producing a visualization of result.
+Using the data files in the models folder for illustration.
+These models are NOT the full scale versions as they are too large for version control.
+Result from report cannot be reproduced.

 ## Data

 ### models folder
 folder holding the files with the BERT vectors after conversion.
+Please note that this repo only contains small sample files to make prototype.py.

 ## Misc Scripts
 ### dataexploration.py